 Where Dex Has the Edge

-Dex’s chrome extension is genuinely great — if you spend serious time on LinkedIn, it lets you add contacts, log notes, and see relationship history without changing your workflow at all.
+Dex's Chrome extension is genuinely great — if you spend serious time on LinkedIn, it lets you add contacts, log notes, and see relationship history without changing your workflow at all.
 The Text Dex feature is similarly frictionless for busy people who don't want to open an app.
-It has fewer AI features but the base product works well (its been building for 6 years)
+It has fewer AI features but the base product works well — it's been building for 6 years.

 Where Regards Has the Edge

 Voice-first capture is a genuine moat.
-If you're a realtor leaving a showing, a recruiter finishing a call, or a consultant walking out of a client meeting Regards lets you speak your follow-up out loud.
+If you're a realtor leaving a showing, a recruiter finishing a call, or a consultant walking out of a client meeting — Regards lets you speak your follow-up out loud.
 Dex requires you to type everything, which is fine at a desk but frustrating on the go.

 The daily priority list changes the game.
-Most CRMs are passive databases they store information but don't tell you what to do with it.
+Most CRMs are passive databases — they store information but don't tell you what to do with it.
 Regards actively tells you who to contact today, ranked by urgency and relationship cadence.
 If you need an action prompt, not just a data store, this matters.

 The briefcase feature is unique.
 Meeting someone at a conference and being able to instantly share your intro deck, bio, and contact card in one tap has no equivalent in Dex.
 For real estate agents and consultants, this is a natural part of the workflow that Regards built for directly.